ad-freiburg/ad-blog/content/post/project-qlue-ls/index.md

 Okay, now the cherry on top:
 Let's connect this thing to a web-based editor (an editor that runs in a browser).
 "But wait!" you might say, "Browser is JavaScript land!".
-And you would be right, until 2017.
+And you would have been right, until 2017.

 ### WebAssembly

-[WebAssembly](https://webassembly.org/) is a open standard defined by the [World Wide Web Consortium](https://www.w3.org/).
+[WebAssembly](https://webassembly.org/) is an open standard defined by the [World Wide Web Consortium](https://www.w3.org/).
-It defines a Bytecode to run programs withing the browser.
+It defines a bytecode to run programs withing the browser.
 All big browsers support it.

-If your program can be converted (compiled) to this WebAssembly(WASM) Bytecode, it can execute in the Browser.
+If your program can be converted (compiled) to this WebAssembly(WASM) bytecode, it can execute in the browser.
 ![](img/WebAssembly-data-flow-architecture.png)[^8]
-So now we need to build a compiler to convert Rust to WASM Bytecode...
+So, now, we need to build a compiler to convert Rust to WASM bytecode...
-Unfortunately, [some strangers on the Internet](https://github.com/rustwasm/team) already did that.
+Unfortunately, [some strangers on the internet](https://github.com/rustwasm/team) already did that.
 The project is called [wasm-pack](https://rustwasm.github.io/wasm-pack/).

 It's very organic and simple, you just annotate the method or struct you want to "export" to WASM.